urql-graphql/urql/docs/api.md

 and is also used on the client-side to restore server-side rendered data.

-When called this function creates an `Exchange`, which also has two methods on it:
+When called, this function creates an `Exchange`, which also has two methods on it:

 - `.restoreData(data)` which can be used to inject data, typically